Quarterly market outlook - second quarter 2023

 Asset class performance

-Source: Morningstar Direct, 3/31/2023.
-Cash represented by the Bloomberg US Treasury Bellwethers 3-Month index.
-U.S. investment-grade bonds represented by the Bloomberg US Aggregate index.
-U.S. high-yield bonds represented by the Bloomberg US HY 2% Issuer cap index.
-International bonds represented by the Bloomberg Global Aggregate Ex USD hedged index.
-International high-yield bonds represented by the Bloomberg Emerging Market USD Aggregate Index.
+Source: Morningstar Direct, 9/30/2024.
+Total returns in USD.
+Cash represented by the Bloomberg US Treasury Bellwethers 3-Month Index.
+U.S. investment-grade bonds represented by the Bloomberg US Aggregate Bond Index.
+U.S. high-yield bonds represented by the Bloomberg US HY 2% Issuer Cap Index.
+International bonds represented by the Bloomberg Global Aggregate Ex USD Hedged Index.
+Emerging-market debt represented by the Bloomberg Emerging Market USD Aggregate Index.
 U.S. large-cap stocks represented by the S&P 500 Index.
-Developed international large-cap stocks represented by the MSCI EAFE index.
+Developed international large-cap stocks represented by the MSCI EAFE Index.
 U.S. mid-cap stocks represented by the Russell Mid-cap index.
 U.S. small-cap stocks represented by the Russell 2000 Index.
-International small- and mid-cap stocks represented by the MSCI EAFE SMID index.
-Emerging markets represented by the MSCI EM index.
+International small- and mid-cap stocks represented by the MSCI EAFE SMID Index.
+Emerging-market equity represented by the MSCI EM Index.

 Past performance does not guarantee future results.
 An index is unmanaged and is not available for direct investment.